OpenSourceOV/scanner-image-capture-instructions/instructions.md

 LOG_FILE|Location to create the log file|"C:\Data\scanner_1_log.log"
 SCAN_MAX_TIME|Maximum scan time before a scan fail is triggered, in seconds| 1200 OUTPUT_FOLDER|Where the scans should be saved - will be created if doesn't exist|
-MODE_TRANSMISSION|Description of transmission mode - should match the value in the Mode dropdown in VueScan|"Transparency" MODE_REFLECTIVE|Description of the reflective mode - should match the value in the Mode dropdown in VueScan|"Flatbed"
+MODE_TRANSMISSION|Description of transmission mode - should match the value in the Mode dropdown in VueScan.
+This option is rarely changed.|"Transparency"
+MODE_REFLECTIVE|Description of the reflective mode - should match the value in the Mode dropdown in VueScan.
+This option is rarely changed.|"Flatbed"

 MODE_TRANMISSION and MODE_REFLECTIVE are configurable because for some scanners the Transparency mode in VueScan is listed as "Transparency 8x8".